 To place a dental filling, we would have to remove decayed tooth matter.
 We would then restore the tooth with a filling made from composite resin.

 In contrast, dental sealants procedure is noninvasive.
 First, we would need to clean and roughen the surface of your tooth.
 Next, we’d paint the sealant onto the chewing surface.

 Dental sealants are able to last for up to 10 years with proper care.
 This means brushing your teeth twice a day and flossing once daily to remove plaque.

 Enjoy a Healthy Smile

 Our dentists want to help you build a strong foundation for oral health.
-For this reason, we may recommend dental sealants if we see that you’re prone to tooth decay.
+For this reason, we may recommend the tooth sealant procedure if we see that you’re prone to decay.
 Dental sealants are best for patients who have deep pits and divots in back teeth.

 Aren’t sure if dental sealants are the right choice for your smile?
 Ask our dentists what you can do to prevent tooth decay and other issues that compromise oral health.
 We would be more than happy to help!

 Related: How Does Oral Hygiene Affect Your Overall Health? →

 In general, preventive dentistry costs less than restorative care.
 For example, you’d pay less for dental sealants than what you’d pay for root canal therapy.
 By investing in your oral health, we’re able to prevent a lot of issues so you can preserve as much natural tooth enamel as possible.